tanboonjoon/main/docs/DeveloperGuide.md

 Use case ends.

-### Use case :  Editing the details of a task System: To-do list
+### Use case :  Editing the details of a task

 **MSS:**

-1. User *searches for the task (UC: Searching of tasks)* or *views task that are due in the near future (UC: View tasks that are due in the near future)*
+1. User searches for specific tasks
 2. System will display the list of tasks available for edits.
 3. User will enter the index of the tasks and the new information to replace it.
 4. System will display 'Old Task ....' has  been changed to 'New Task...'.